Do Pizza Bots Dream of Electric Guitars: Casting

-J. J. Abrams guest-stars in the episode as himself, while Professor Frink appears, voiced by Hank Azaria.
+J. J. Abrams guest-stars in the episode as himself.
+The initial appearance of Abrams includes an animated lens flare, a reference to its usage in Abrams' 2009 film Star Trek.

 Release

 The episode aired on March 14, 2021.
 It was supposed to air on March 7, but due to "Diary Queen" being pre-empted to February 21, 2021 due to the 2021 Daytona 500 delays, it was moved back to March 14, competing with the 63rd Grammy Awards that night.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 1.43 million viewers.

 Critical response

 Tony Sokol with Den of Geek said, "“Do PizzaBots Dream of Electric Guitars?' is the best episode of the season so far, and a classic installment to The Simpsons repertoire.
 Clearly up to par with the best of the classics.
 It is so satisfying, it feels as if it was individually made to suit me, just like J. J. Abrams would’ve done."
 He also gave the episode five out of five stars.

+Jesse Bereta of Bubbleblabber gave the episode an 8.5 out of 10.
+He highlighted the commentary of Homer complaining about rebooting media franchises after the episode alters the series' own continuity at the beginning of the episode.
+He also noted how Homer's childhood dream is now the same as Bart's dream over the course of the series.